-Hand searching involves examining manually key journals, conference proceedings and other relevant publications page by page.
+Hand searching involves manually examining key journals, conference proceedings and other relevant publications page by page.
 Hand searching is to overcome deficiences in indexing or database coverage.
-Conference proceedings are important to hand search because inidividual conference papers are rarely indexed.
+Conference proceedings are important to hand search because individual conference papers are rarely indexed.

 Grey literature sources include reports, dissertations, theses etc. For more information click on the grey literature tab.

 Citation indexes such as Web of Science and Scopus allow you to track literature over a period of time.

 Individuals and organisations - relevant personnel and associations/societies/groups should be identified and tracked down for information about unpublished or ongoing studies for possible inclusion in reviews.

 Internet - An Internet search can identify websites of relevant organisations, companies, academic centres which can then be scanned for relevant research studies.
 It may be worthwhile to try more than one search engine as you can often get different results from different search engines even when using the same search.